thornewman/snmptastic/README.md

 *  The tracking directory where configurations are stored only allows access by the owning user

-*  The script umask 066 as it daemonizes so configuration and state files have safe permissions
+*  The script sets umask 066 as it daemonizes so configuration and state files have safe permissions

 *  Network configurations themselves generally do not contain extremely sensitive Information like plain text passwords